microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-in-Cpp/index.md

 }
 ```

-## Step 5: Create a CMake project for the application
+## Step 5: Create a CMake project for your program

-We will use CMake to build the application.
+We will use CMake to build our project.
 Either download the complete `CMakeLists.txt` from [here](/ELL/tutorials/Getting-Started-with-Image-Classification-in-Cpp/CMakeLists.txt), or create an empty text file named `CMakeLists.txt` and copy in the project definitions below.

 ```cmake
 project( tutorial )